-I am a Family Demographer and Sociologist by training.
-Currently, I am a National Institute of Aging Postdoctoral Fellow at the University of Michigan Population Studies Center working on projects related to families, aging, and caregiving.
+I am a Family Demographer and Sociologist.
+Currently, I am a National Institute on Aging Postdoctoral Fellow at the University of Michigan Population Studies Center working on projects related to families, aging, and caregiving.
 My mentors are Robert F. Schoeni and Vicki Freedman.

 Previously I was a Postdoctoral Fellow on the “Care, Retirement and Wellbeing of Older People across Different Welfare Regimes” project with Rachel Margolis at the University of Western Ontario.
 I was also a 2017-2018 Work and Family Researchers Network Early Career Fellow.

 In August 2017, I earned a dual Ph.D. in Sociology and Demography from The Pennsylvania State University (PSU).
 While attending PSU, I was a Eunice Kennedy Shriver National Institute of Child Health and Development Predoctoral Family Demography Trainee.

 I specialize in Demography, Family, Aging, Work, and Gender and my research addresses whether and how social norms influence particular attitudes, behaviors, and outcomes related to the family.
 My articles have been published in The Journal of Marriage and Family, The Journal of Aging & Social Policy, Gender & Society, Socius, and Social Science Research.

 Outside of my research, I volunteer as a podcast host and book reviewer for the New Books Network Sociology channel and enjoy being an active member of the Sociology community on Twitter.